 Launch price: $1,799 / £1,549 / €1,777 | Body: Ash | Neck: Maple | Scale: 25.5" (648 mm) | Fingerboard: Maple | Frets: 21 | Pickups: Pure Vintage '52 Single-Coil Tele | Controls: Master Volume, Master Tone | Hardware: Nickel/Chrome | Left-handed: Yes | Finish: Butterscotch Blonde

 Rather than year-specific clones, the American Originals aim for a ‘Best of Decade’ vibe.
 This comes across as an almost Custom Shop-like take on a classic.
 As such, there's a chunky, retro-vibe here, but the modern 241mm (9.5-inch) fingerboard radius here is a significant ‘fix’.
 A vintage-style Telecaster never ceases to amaze - especially from today’s perspective.
 It’s brutally simplistic and still seems like a working tool rather than an instrument to covet.
 These are two big lumps of wood and, with the Tele’s single coils, there’s more than a little lap-steel to the sound.
 The feel of the bigger neck, the feel of the ’board and those slightly higher frets add up to a player that recalls vintage, but it’s a bit easier, slinkier, with appealing body.
 If you hanker after a new USA-made production Fender and want the most vintage-spec possible, this is now it.
 Vintage-inspired, yes, but with the fixes that many players will embrace.
+They come fitted with the best Telecaster pickups Fender make these days, too.

 Read the full review: Fender American Original ’50s Telecaster